 My implementation in ISO C of Bernstein's algorithm.

 My implementation in Perl of my algorithms based on repeating patterns; it has a good time complexity, but uses much memory, as almost everything is cached.
+Run this script without arguments for some documentation on its usage.
 Note: I wrote this Perl script mainly for my own research work, not as a software that can be used by anyone.
-It is distributed under the GNU General Public License.
+It is distributed under the GNU General Public License (version 2 or later).

 The implementation in C (using GMP) of my latest algorithm, by Raphaël Rigo.
-It is distributed under the GNU General Public License.
+It is distributed under the GNU General Public License (version 2 or later).